 Earning a high school diploma is foundational for the futures of all students.
 Many aspects of a productive, meaningful life are dependent on employment and better employment outcomes are connected to higher levels of education.

-The Bureau of Labor Statistics (BLS) reports that the unemployment rate of individuals who have not earned a high school diploma is 3.7% above the average rate of unemployment for persons age 25 and older who earn full-time wages or salaries.
-In addition, an individual without a high school diploma, on average, earns 57% of the median weekly wage earner.
+The Bureau of Labor Statistics (BLS) reports that the unemployment rate of individuals who have not earned a high school diploma is 5.4% above the average rate of unemployment for persons age 25 and older who earn full-time wages or salaries.
 See the BLS chart link for more information on unemployment rates and earnings by levels of education.
-This data reflects statistics for all working individuals 25 years old and over (Unemployment Rates and Earnings by Educational Attainment, 2016).
+This data reflects statistics for all working individuals 25 years old and over (Unemployment Rates and Earnings by Educational Attainment).

-Unemployment statistics become even more concerning when looking at the 2016 employment analysis of individuals with disabilities.
-Individuals with a disability who do not have a high school diploma have unemployment rates that are more than double the unemployment rates of individuals with disabilities who have a bachelor's degree or higher.
+Unemployment statistics become even more concerning when looking at the 2019 employment analysis of individuals with disabilities.
+Individuals with a disability who do not have a high school diploma are more likely to be unemployed than those individuals with disabilities who have a bachelor's degree or higher.
 Ensuring that students with disabilities remain engaged in high school through graduation is a critical step toward postsecondary education, increased employment earnings and, ultimately, a more integrated and satisfying life.

 - Phase 1: Develop State and Local Leadership Teams